Symplectic mapping class groups of some Stein and rational surfaces: Del Pezzo surfaces

 \begin{dfn} A \emph{standard configuration} in $X$ will mean a configuration $S=\bigcup_i S_i$ of embedded symplectic spheres such that \begin{itemize} \item $[S_i]=[C_i]$ for all $i$, \item there exists a $J\in\mJ$ simultaneously making every component $S_i$ into a $J$-holomorphic sphere, \item at every intersection point of the configuration, the components intersect $\omega$-orthogonally. \end{itemize} Let $\mC_0$ denote the space of standard configurations. \end{dfn}

-\begin{prp} $\mC_0$ is weakly contractible. \end{prp} \begin{proof} The proof of this proposition is very similar to the proof of proposition \ref{cstarccontr}.
+\begin{prp} $\mC_0$ is weakly contractible. \end{prp} \begin{proof} The proof of this proposition is very similar to the proof of Proposition \ref{cstarccontr}.
 The Gompf isotopy argument is slightly more involved, as there are several components that need to be isotoped at once.
-The crucial input from Gromov's theory of pseudoholomorphic curves is the following: \begin{thm}[\cite{MS04}, corollary 3.3.4] Let $S_i$ be an embedded symplectic 2-sphere in a symplectic 4-manifold with homological self-intersection $S_i\cdot S_i=-1$.
-Then for any $\omega$-compatible almost complex structure $J$ there is a unique embedded $J$-holomorphic sphere homologous to $S_i$. \end{thm} \end{proof}

-In particular, any $S_1,S_2\in\mC_0$ are isotopic through standard configurations.
-The property that the configurations are symplectically orthogonal where they intersect and the condition $H^2(X,C;\RR)$ allow us to extend such an isotopy to a global symplectomorphism of $X$ (by Banyaga's symplectic isotopy extension theorem, see \cite{MS05}, theorem 3.19).
+The crucial input from Gromov's theory of pseudoholomorphic curves is the following: \begin{lma}[\cite{Pin2}, Lemma 1.2] Let $(M, \omega)$ be a symplectic 4-manifold not diffeomorphic to $\PP{2}\#\overline{\PP{2}}$.
+Then, for any choice of $\omega$-tame almost complex structure $J$, all symplectic exceptional classes of minimal symplectic area are represented by an embedded $J$-holomorphic sphere. \end{lma} \end{proof} In particular, any $S_1,S_2\in\mC_0$ are isotopic through standard configurations.
+The property that the configurations are symplectically orthogonal where they intersect and the condition $H^2(X,C;\RR)=0$ allow us to extend such an isotopy to a global symplectomorphism of $X$ by Banyaga's theorem.
 Therefore: \begin{prp} $\Symp_0(X)$ acts transitively on $\mC_0$. \end{prp}